guixavier-14/Aquarium-Automation-Project/README.md

 **Project Details:**
 For data acquisition and parameter control, temperature and light sensors will be used.
 A servo motor will be employed to manage fish feeding.
 To regulate the aquarium's temperature, a heater and a fan for cooling will be utilized.
 A water pump will be used to replenish the aquarium with treated water from an external reservoir.
 The ESP32 will serve as the control unit.

 For visual display of project data and remote parameter control, a dashboard implemented in Node-RED will be used.
-This dashboard will connect to an Eclipse IoT broker.
+This dashboard will connect to an Public Eclipse IoT broker.
 The same broker will be connected to the ESP32, which will access the broker via a Wi-Fi connection.
 The following figure provides a detailed overview of the project's architecture.

 ![Esquema-Projeto_IoT](https://github.com/guixavier-14/Automacao-Aquario/assets/117041423/3c038a2e-c2ef-49c3-9850-174e5476abb9)